 Outside Alberta: 780-427-7013

-Yellow Pages: under Licensing and
+Yellow Pages: under Licensing and Registry Services

 Application for Ordering Birth, Stillbirth and Marriage Documents (pdf)

 If you currently reside outside of Alberta, you may apply for a Birth Certificate through Registry Connect.

 Registry Connect Application for Vital Statistics Documents (pdf)